Cogges/cogges.github.io/cogglets.md

 ### Contact us

-You are welcome just to come along on a Tuesday or Thursday but if you’d like to find out more in advance please contact Kirsty or Catherine.
+You are welcome just to come along on a Thursday but if you’d like to find out more in advance please contact Kirsty.

 Find us on [Facebook](https://www.facebook.com/groups/317108641669476/)